Health Insurance Plans

 Health Insurance for Small Businesses

 Providing health insurance as a small business is an excellent way to hire and retain the best employees.
-The Affordable Care Act currently requires businesses with 50 or more full-time workers to offer their employee’s group health plans that are affordable, but some companies may be subject to fines if they don’t provide coverage for their staff members – especially those who work over 30 hours per week.
+The Affordable Care Act, the comprehensive health care reform law enacted in March 2010, currently requires businesses with 50 or more full-time workers to offer their employees’ group health plans that are affordable, but some companies may be subject to fines if they don’t provide coverage for their staff members – especially those who work over 30 hours per week.
 Tax incentives can help alleviate these costs by providing you tax deductions on your company’s taxable income which would make it easier for any new employer looking into offering this benefit package!

 For companies with fewer than 50 people, offering group health insurance may be optional.
-Providing healthcare benefits such as group healthcare policies has many advantages: it eliminates worry about whether or not an individual will have enough money in order to afford medical expenses, provides peace of mind when going through employment options.
+Providing healthcare benefits such as group healthcare policies has many advantages: it eliminates worry about whether or not a person will have enough money in order to afford medical expenses, and provides peace of mind when going through employment options.

-Short-term plans are a great way to cover yourself with temporary health insurance.
+Short-term plans offer a great way to cover yourself with temporary health insurance.
 They offer basic insurance coverage.
-Covering you for any period between 30 days and 12 months, depending on the short-term plan type from which you choose; this flexible option is ideal for people that have gaps in their coverage needs or cannot afford monthly premiums of other types of long term policies.
+Covering you for any period between 30 days and 12 months, depending on the short-term plan type from which you choose; this flexible option is ideal for people that have gaps in their coverage needs or cannot afford monthly premiums of other types of long-term policies.